sarahjadeshu/retail-site/README.md

 >- Filter by price, size, color, category.
 >- Sort by price.
 >- Search by name/title.
 (Optional)
->- Incorporates working shopping cart and check-out system.
-(Stripe)
+>- Incorporates working shopping cart and check-out system with Stripe.
 >- Incorporates Strapi headless CMS for API and data management.
 >- Deploy.